Acceleratio/docs-sqlmanager/README.md

 * Manage multiple databases across different SQL Servers

 Make the most of your SQL administration with SQL Manager.
 Save time and eliminate endless manual documentation!
-Download free trial and give it a try - https://www.sqldockit.com/
+Download free trial and give it a try - https://www.SysKit SQL Manager.com/